 As a business owner, there’s a high likelihood you’re hanging out on social media.
 And whether it’s Facebook, Pinterest, Instagram or Twitter, chances are you use some sort of template for sharing your content online.

-Update the accent color on your website
+Select a new accent color for your website

 Let me preface this one with a little disclaimer: if you worked with a designer, a lot of thought and care went into creating your brand’s color palette and accent color(s).